tmatos666/Vert.x-Web-Examples/README.md

  4 - Submit a form; The server work with form data; server send data again to the same HTML page.

  5 - Vert.x examples using Freemarker tamplete engine.

+ 6 - A simple CRUD application using Vert.x with REST examples